 Do not use samples and controls stabilized with azide.

-Ensure the samples, calibrators and controls are at 20-25 $^{\circ}\text{C}$ prior to pretreatment.
+Ensure the samples and calibrators are at 20-25 °C prior to measurement.

 Use caution when handling patient specimens to prevent cross contamination.
 Use of disposable pipettes or pipette tips is recommended.